 The City & Borough of Juneau is the official regulatory authority on street addresses for all properties within the Borough boundary.
 The CBJ assigns new street addresses and maintains a database of all existing, approved street addresses, and all public and private street names.
-The primary purpose of a property address is for fast emergency response.
-Secondary purposes are for utility placements, the assessment of property, and postal service, among others.
-The U.S. Postal Service maintains a database of mailing addresses based off property addresses assigned by the CBJ.
+Street addresses are essential for fast emergency response, delivery of mail and other goods and services, utility installation, and any other purpose needed for locating a property.
+The U.S. Postal Service maintains a database of mailing addresses assigned and verified by the CBJ.

 Reasons for Requesting a Property Address